-In the following steps, you will learn how to make a brush in Illustrator and how to save Adobe Illustrator brushes.
+In the following steps, you'll learn how to make a brush in Illustrator and how to save Adobe Illustrator splatter brushes.

 What You'll Learn in This Adobe Illustrator Brush Tutorial

-- How to make a brush in Illustrator
+- How to make a spray paint brush in Illustrator

-- How to make a blood splatter brush in Illustrator
+- How to draw a blood splatter brush in Illustrator

-- How to make a drip brush in Illustrator
+- How to make a drip vector brush in Illustrator

 - How to make an ink splatter brush in Illustrator

-- How to make a paint splatter brush in Illustrator
+- How to draw a paint splatter brush in Illustrator

 Hit Control-N to create a new document.
 Select Pixels from the Units drop-down menu, enter 850 in the width and height boxes, and then click that Advanced Settings button.
 Select RGB for the Color Mode, set the Raster Effects to Screen (72 ppi), and then click Create Document.